-This year's theme for Rare Disease Day is Research.
-Of course, unlike cancer or other serious, but common conditions, there are few researchers and little money invested when relatively few people stand to benefit.
+Unlike cancer or other serious, but more common conditions, there are few researchers and little money invested when relatively few people stand to benefit from research into a particular rare disease.
 It is changing though, and the collagen disorder that my sons and I have, Ehlers Danlos syndrome, is one that is benefitting and we are finding that one type of EDS, Hypermobility, is far from as rare as it was believed.

-Today, in our first of the posts sent in by parents, Angela talks about her daughter, Mayo, who has HEDS and her difficulties with living with the condition.
+Today, mum Angela talks about her daughter, Mayo, who has HEDS and her difficulties with living with the condition.
 You'll find resources at the end.

 Our 16 year quest for Mayo's complete diagnosis